Aberfeldy shooting: Q&A with senior cops leading Brian Low murder probe

 Q: No but at first, did it look like this man killed himself?

-DCI Martin Macdougall: “No I think as Greg’s alluded to, the initial assessment at the time suggested this was a medical related death with non suspicious circumstances.
+DCI Martin Macdougall: “No I think as Greg’s alluded too, the initial assessment at the time suggested this was a medical related death with non-suspicious circumstances.

 “However, obviously that medical assessment which took place on the Wednesday established that wasn’t that medical reason that caused his death.”